 Parking tickets may be paid within 7 business days in order to take advantage of the early payment fee.
-Please take a look at our Parking Ticket FAQs page.

 Starting on February 1, 2011 Hamilton Municipal Parking Authority will be issuing easy-to-read tickets on bright yellow, weather resistant material, which will reduce human error associated with illegible handwriting and data entry errors.
 These tickets are generated using handheld computerized issuance equipment as is already done in many other municipalities.
 Please note that Hamilton Police Service and the Hamilton Region Conservation Authority will continue to use the previous style of handwritten tickets.